microsoft/mu_basecore/MdeModulePkg/Universal/Variable/UefiVariablePolicy/ReadMe.md

 policy entry that was registered first will be used.
 After the most specific match is selected, all other policies are ignored.

+## Available Testing

+This functionality is current supported by two kinds of tests: there is a host-based unit test for the core business logic (this test accompanies the `UefiVariablePolicyLib` implementation that lives in `MdeModulePkg/Library`) and there is a functional test for the protocol and its interfaces (this test lives in the Mu Plus repo in the `UefiTestingPkg`, but will shortly move to Mu Basecore).

+### Host-Based Unit Test

+This test:

+`MdeModulePkg\Library\UefiVariablePolicyLib\UefiVariablePolicyUnitTest\UefiVariablePolicyUnitTest.inf`

+can be run as part of the Host-Based Unit Testing infrastructure provided by EDK2 PyTools (documented elsewhere).
+It will test all internal guarantees and is where you will find test cases for most of the policy matching and security of the Variable Policy Engine.

+### Shell-Based Functional Test

+This test -- [Variable Policy Functional Unit Test](https://github.com/microsoft/mu_plus/tree/release/202005/UefiTestingPkg/FunctionalSystemTests/VarPolicyUnitTestApp) -- can be built as a
+UEFI Shell application and run to validate that the Variable Policy Engine is correctly installed and enforcing policies on the target system.

+NOTE: This test _must_ be run prior to calling `DisableVariablePolicy` for all test cases to pass.
+For this reason, it is recommended to run this on a test-built FW for complete results, and then again on a production-built FW for release results.

 ## Use Cases

 The below examples are hypothetical scenarios based on real-world requirements